thunderstruckdude/Ironjail/README.md

 - Security researchers who provided feedback and testing
 - Open source projects that inspired this work

-## 🔒 Security

-If you discover a security vulnerability, please send an email to security@ironjail.dev.
-All security vulnerabilities will be promptly addressed.

----

 <p align="center">
   Made with ❤️ by the IronJail team
 </p>